 Almond Flour Chocolate Chip Cookies: These classic Almond Flour Chocolate Chip Cookies are perfect for anyone experimenting with almond flour.
 You’ll notice the cookies are soft and moist thanks to the high-fat content in almond flour.

-Almond Flour Bagels: These bagels are made with delicious almond flour and have a wonderful taste and texture.
+Almond Flour Bagels: These bagels are made with delicious almond flour and have an excellent taste and texture.
 Get my almond flour bagel recipe.

-Almond Flour Cupcakes: These melt in your mouth Pumpkin & Almond Flour Cupcakes are perfect year round and taste moist and sweet.
+Almond Flour Cupcakes: These melt-in-your-mouth Pumpkin and Almond Flour Cupcakes are perfect year-round and taste moist and sweet.

 Chocolate Mug Cake: Make this Paleo Chocolate Mug Cake using almond flour and a few pantry staple ingredients.
 It’s the perfect indulgence for one.